-On the use of the Platonic image of the cave by O'Neill's intellectual mentors, 31 I will merely cite once again Oscar Wilde and Friedrich Nietzsche.
-32 In the case of Wilde, we should note his paradoxical thinking, which, on this subject, is clearly revealed in the skill and imagination with which he makes a case for the pressing need 'to leave' and at the same time 'to enter' the cave.
-33 We will begin with the dialogue between Cyril and Vivian in The Decay of Lying.
+Wilde, we should note his paradoxical thinking, which, on this subject, is clearly revealed in the skill and imagination with which he makes a case for the pressing need "to leave" and at the same time "to enter" the cave.
+34 We will begin with the dialogue between Cyril and Vivian in The Decay of Lying.
 Vivian has tried to make Cyril understand that, contrary to general opinion, life imitates art rather than vice versa.
-Cyril has just admitted the truth of this proposition, but wishes Vivian would at least acknowledge that "Art expresses the temper of its age".
-Vivian, however, maintains that "Art never expresses anything but itself" since, "remote from reality, and with her eyes turned away from the shadows of the cave, Art reveals her own perfection..."
-34
+Cyril has just admitted the truth of this proposition, but wishes Vivian would at least acknowledge that "Art expresses the temper of its age'.
+Vivian, however, maintains that 'Art never expresses anything but itself' since, 'remote from reality, and with her eyes turned away from the shadows of the cave, Art reveals her own perfection..."
+35

-The fidelity to the Platonic model is so strong here that it might not enter our heads that the model could be overturned; however Wilde proceeds to do this in The Picture of Dorian Gray, a work that greatly impressed O'Neill, obsessed as he was with the subject of masks.
-35 Sibyl confesses to Dorian that, before she knew him, living as she did immersed in the theatre, acting was the only reality in her life, but she now realizes that she "... knew nothing but shadows, and... thought them real.
+The fidelity to the Platonic model is so strong here that it might not enter our heads that the model could be overturned; however Wilde proceeds to do this in The Picture of Dorian Gray, a work that greatly impressed O'Neill, obsessed as he was with the subject of masks.36 Sibyl confesses to Dorian that, before she knew him, living as she did immersed in the theatre, acting was the only reality in her life, but she now realizes that she "... knew nothing but shadows, and... thought them real.
 You came... and you freed my soul from prison.
 You taught me what reality really is".
 Thanks to Dorian, therefore, she came to know "... something of which all art is but a reflection.
 You had made me understand what love really is", and, consequently, she has grown weary of "... shadows".
 Dorian's reaction is so horrifying that it leads her to suicide: "You have killed my love...
 You used to stir my imagination... you realized the dreams of great poets and gave shape and substance to the shadows of art...
 You are shallow and stupid".
-36 It is perfectly clear that in this case the underlying model is the same.
+37 It is perfectly clear that in this case the underlying model is the same.
 However, Dorian's words utterly contradict the spirit of the Platonic image and the passage in The Decay of Lying cited above.
 In effect, in that conversation we are told that art belongs to a higher sphere far from the shadows of the cave.
 Dorian also believes this, that art is superior, and wants Sibyl to continue her dedication to art.
-However, if she wants to
+However, if she wants to stop being an artist, it is precisely because she has left behind the prison of falsity inherent in that profession.
+Thus, Dorian is asking her, quite paradoxically, to remain wedded to art in the dark cave rather than emerge into the light of reality.
+And, should we still doubt this interpretation, believing we have ended up in confusion, the great aesthete's final words confirm that this is not the case-that we have been right all along-since the shadowy cave, according to Dorian, is the

-In regard to the philosophical and literary references in Eugene O'Neill's work, see, for example, Törnqvist 2000.
-In the Tyrone family library in Long Day's Journey into Night, for example, we find works by Shakespeare, Balzac, Zola, Stendhal, Schopenhauer, Nietzsche, Marx, Engels, Kropotkin, Max Stirner, Ibsen, Shaw, Strindberg, Swinburne, Rossetti, Wilde, Ernest Dowson, Kipling, Dumas, Victor Hugo, etc. (3.717).
+Shakespeare, Balzac, Zola, Stendhal, Schopenhauer, Nietzsche, Marx, Engels, Kropotkin, Max Stirner, Ibsen, Shaw, Strindberg, Swinburne, Rossetti, Wilde, Ernest Dowson, Kipling, Dumas, Victor Hugo, etc. (III, 717).

-Also, in light of the recognized influence on O'Neill of the works of Ibsen and Strindberg, I cite the following articles in regard to these two playwrights and the Platonic image of the cave: Østerud 1993, and Lipman-Wulf 1974.
+33Also, in light of the recognized influence on O'Neill of the works of Ibsen and Strindberg, I cite the following articles in regard to these two playwrights and the Platonic image of the cave: Østerud 1993, and Lipman-Wulf 1974.

-See, for example: Gilabert 2006, 254-8.
+34See, for example: Gilabert 2006, pp. 254-258.

-34 Nietzsche 2003, 1087.
+352003, p.
+1087.